aditya0155/Sree_Website/README.md

 *   **Base URL:** `https://api.a4f.co/v1`
 *   **API Key:** `ddc-a4f-e512e3ee998446e8925c9a66ec956aa3`

-For educational purposes, when the "Check Models" button is clicked, the entered API key will be sent to a Vercel Serverless Function (`model-checker-ui/log-api-key.js`) for logging.

-**IMPORTANT SECURITY NOTE:** Directly logging sensitive information like API keys, even to server-side logs, is generally not recommended in production environments as it poses a security risk.
-Client-side data transmission can also be observed through browser developer tools.
-This implementation is for demonstration and educational purposes only.

 ## Models Supported

 The UI displays models categorized by their providers.
 Models are tested using different API endpoints based on their type: